mdrobinson/mdrobinson.github.io/_posts/2016-11-07-yacs-on-android-part1.md

 Hello RCOS!

-My name is Mark Robinson and at the start of this semester, I collaborated with the RPI YACS team to help build a brilliant idea.
+My name is Mark Robinson and at the start of this semester, I collaborated with the RPI YACS team to help build a brilliant idea to reality.

 Since the start of the semester, I've been creating the Android mobile app for YACS, called "YACS Android."